danBhentschel/techio-practical-linq/markdowns/10_FinalWords/02_what_next.md

  - [Gravity Tumbler](https://www.codingame.com/training/community/gravity-tumbler)

 ### LINQPad
 [LINQPad](https://www.linqpad.net) is a Windows application that lets you experiment with LINQ queries in a nice GUI environment.
-It requires a connection to a datasource, which can be a bit of a challenge to setup, but if you are willing to take the time to do so, it can be a rewarding learning experience.
+It requires a connection to a datasource, which requires some knowledge to setup, but if you are willing to take the time to do so, it can be a rewarding learning experience.

 # Expansion
 Here are some resources to expand your knowledge of LINQ.
 They build on the information introduced in the course you have just completed.